We're here for you!

 To be carried on the construction site:

-Anyone working on a construction site in Germany must be able to show a valid ID and the A1-Bescheinigung (A1 certificate).
+Anyone working on a construction site in Germany must be able to show a valid ID and the A1 certificate.
 You will be asked to inform your fitters accordingly in the work contract.

 Required for all:

-As a subcontractor, regardless of whether you are employed or self-employed, you must be able to present your business registration and exemption certificate in accordance with Section 48b EStG in addition to the A1 certificate.
+As a subcontractor, whether employed or self-employed, you must be able to present your business registration and the exemption certificate in accordance with Section 48b EStG in addition to the A1 certificate.
 You will also need your VAT identificationnumber (VAT ID).

 Additional obligation for subcontractors with employees: